 The fact that life can be challenging is well understood.
 It is a hard truth.
-The pain that these trials can inflict upon us can feel insurmountable.
-If you think back however, you will realize that not only have you never died from any of your previous pains, but you very likely would struggle to remember the details of them.
-Even though you may carry scars from some of the worst, you are still here.
+The pain that these trials can inflict upon us can sometimes feel insurmountable.
+If you think back however, you realize that not only have you never suffered any lasting damage from any of your previous pains, but you would very likely struggle to even remember the details of those incidents.

-Let the pain of a present challenge encourage you on to find your relief, but don’t let it beat you.
+Let the pain of a present challenge encourage you onward.
+Pain means you still feel.
+It means you still care.
+Allow the pain to motivate you, but don’t let it define you or beat you.

 There is something to learn from this